carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 - Using containers solely on your own computer to use a specific software tool or to test out a tool (possibly to avoid a difficult and complex installation process, to save your time or to avoid dependency hell).
-- Setting up software and then sharing it with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
+- Setting up software in a container and then sharing it with your collaborators for use on their computers or a remote computing resource (e.g. cloud-based or HPC system).
 - Archiving the container(s) so you can repeat analysis/modelling using the same software and configuration in the future - capturing your workflow.